Prizmah: Dare to Dream (2019)

 ADL Never Is Now!
 Conference Panel: Disrupting the Narrative on Race (2017)

 This panel explored the complexity of Jewish identity, specifically as it relates to racial and ethnic diversity in the Jewish community.
 The experiences and insights of panelists from diverse backgrounds informed how Jewish organizations can better represent diversity, facilitating greater inter-group cooperation and combating artificial divides based on race, religion and identity in America and beyond.

 NorCal Consortium of Jewish Day School Professionals (2016)

 Be’chol Lashon facilitated a day-long discussion around Jewish identity and race for over 350 NorCal Consortium of Jewish Day School professionals.
 Highlights were shared from a simultaneous Twitter conversation at #JewsTalkRace.

 Race & Privilege in the Jewish Community: Reflections, Explorations, Actions (2015)

-Presented in partnership with the Haas Fund, Jewish Community Federation, and the Jewish Community Center of San Francisco, this training created a space for the Jewish community reflect on race, offering participants perspective, language and tools to talk about race, and providing exposure to the diversity of the Jewish experience.
+Presented in partnership with the Haas Fund, Jewish Community Federation, and the Jewish Community Center of San Francisco, this training created a space for the Jewish community to reflect on race, offering participants perspective, language and tools to talk about race and providing exposure to the diversity of the Jewish experience.
 Participants deepened their understanding of how to think about and talk about race, enhancing their ability to function as culturally competent leaders.
 Participants also gained resources to build inclusive community within their organizations.

 Racial and Ethnic Diversity: We Talk the Talk, Now Let’s Walk the Walk (2014)